sherlockliu/OliveMusic/README.md

-# mblog Intro
+# Olive Music Intro

-this is a blog system based on java,spring.mvc,mybatis,mysql,vuejs and so on.
+This is a music store system based on java,spring.mvc,mybatis,mysql,boostrap,jquery,seajs and so on.